 - 1 ½ cups grated Parmesan cheese

 - Melt butter and olive oil in a large pot over medium-high heat.
-Cook carrots, onions and peppers about 3 minutes or until tender.
+Cook carrots, onions, and peppers for about 3 minutes or until tender.
 Add zucchini and garlic and cook for an additional minute.
 Stir in flour and cook for 3 minutes, stirring constantly creating a thick mixture.

 - Turn heat down to medium-low and gradually add 8 cups of chicken broth, stirring constantly.
 Whisk together cornstarch with 1 cup of chicken broth and stir into soup.
 Add cooked chicken, chicken bouillon, and all herbs and spices to the pot.
 Stir in broken lasagna noodles.